alintulu/Run3ScoutingJetTagging/README.md

 ```

 While for mass regression, [the soft-max unit is removed](https://github.com/alintulu/Run3ScoutingJetTagging/blob/main/Training/AK8/massreg/network/massreg.py#L31) which allows the output to be a single real number.

+The training is performed by running the `train_cpu.sh` and `train_gpu.sh` files.
+Set the desired batch size, number of epochs etc before starting the training.

+# Evaluation

+The output folder stores the trained PyTorch models after every epoch, as well as the log file that records the loss and accuracy in the runtime.
+The predict step also produces a predicted root file in the output folder, including the truth label, the predicted store, and several observer variables we provided in the data card.
+With the predicted root file, you can evaluate the performance of your training.

+The [Evaluation](Evaluation) folder contains notebooks to create a ROC curves for AK4 and AK8 flavour tagging as well several plots to determine the performance of the mass regression.